hello, i’m anna

 outside of editorialized work or standard headshots, if i tell someone how to pose for a photo, i get a nasty feeling deep in my gut. it doesn’t feel right. because it isn’t the truth. i don’t want to be the director of your scene. i simply want to document it. because you and i and the way you show your people you love them and your dog that nudges you for dinner at 5pm sharp and your favorite pair of jeans that are stained a bit on the left thigh and your beat up old honda civic are already enough. can you imagine a world where nothing was altered for what was believed to be a “better” appearance? where everyone was accepted for who they are on the inside and the outside? they didn’t use photoshop to change bodies? they didn’t band-aid tool the chocolate ice cream stain out of her shirt? they didn’t face swap all the smiling faces from different shots to be together in one photo, as if it wasn’t actually a totally chaotic moment? where all bodies were deemed beautiful as they are, where the stain on your shirt from that day last summer reminds you of sharing an ice cream cone on your third date with your current girlfriend while sitting in the sunshine on a crooked wooden bench outside of the ice cream parlor, where a few people in the group photo are blinking and the baby is crying and ope - i think grandpa is rolling his eyes at your little cousin that farted and now all the younger cousins are laughing or maybe grandpa was the one that farted and is trying to blame it on charlie.

-though it is hard to shake off the pressure that inevitably caves in on us at times, there is freedom in finding and being your truest self — no matter how often your self evolves. no matter how many times you lose yourself and have to work to find yourself again.
+though it is hard to shake off the pressure that inevitably caves in on us at times, there is freedom in vulnerability; to be seen. freedom in finding and being your truest self — no matter how often your self evolves. no matter how many times you lose yourself and have to work to find yourself again.

 i don’t have it all figured out. i am a work in progress. i will probably accidentally totally contradict these words at some point. i will do my best to keep reminding myself of my ethos and returning back to it when i stray.